gplepage/vegas/doc/html/_sources/outliers.rst.txt

 .. literalinclude:: outliers2.out

 The logarithm of the Bayes Factor ``logBF`` is slightly lower for this model than before.
-It is also less accurately determined (11x), because 22-parameter integrals are considerably more difficult than 4-parameter integrals.
-More precision can be obtained by increasing ``neval``, but the current precision is more than adequate.
+It is also less accurately determined (4x), because 22-parameter integrals are more difficult than 4-parameter integrals.
+More precision can be obtained by increasing ``nstat``, but the current precision is more than adequate.

 Only three of the ``w[i]`` values listed in the output are more than two